 There are many factors to take into consideration when planning the placement – from orientation to the sun, to the area available and the distance to the meter.
 In an ideal situation, the panels would be oriented as close to north–facing as possible, in an area with no shading.
 If the home owners loads are in the morning or evening, then the solar panels might be installed on the East roof and/ or West roof, to provide generation at the time of day that the power is required.

 How much electricity does a solar PV system produce?

 There are a number of factors that will affect how much electricity a system will produce.
 The orientation of the panels, where you live in Australia, any shading of your panels and the amount of sunlight on a given day will all affect how much energy the solar PV system produces.
 You should refer to the product specifications of the solar power system you are considering, or talk to your installer.

-RECs are part of the government’s commitment to renewable energy.
-Each REC represents 1 MWh (Megawatt hour) of energy able to be produced.
-RECs are created when you purchase qualifying solar hot water, wind power systems or residential solar PV systems.
+STC’s formally known as “RECs” are part of the government’s commitment to renewable energy.
+Each STC represents 1 MWh (Megawatt hour) of energy able to be produced.
+STC’s are created when you purchase qualifying solar hot water, wind power systems or solar PV systems.

-The value of the RECs you are eligible for varies depending on your location and zone rating, the size of the system you install and the market for RECs.
-Website’s such as the Government’s Office of Renewable Energy Regulator site have solar REC calculators, providing a guide to the number of RECs your system could be worth.
+The value of the STC’s you are eligible for varies depending on your location and zone rating, the size of the system you install and the market for STC’s.
+Websites such as the Government’s Office of Renewable Energy Regulator site have solar REC calculators, providing a guide to the number of STC’s your system could be worth.

 Most State government run “feed in Tariffs” are now closed to new applicants.
 These where designed to reduce the payback period for those that invested in Solar P.V.
 The department of primary industries would pay you as much as 60c per kWh of electricity exported to the grid.
 These schemes have now closed to new applicants, as the cost of installing solar has decreased substantially over the last few years.
 In Victoria, households will only receive the wholesale price of 8c per kWh for electricity exported to the grid.